The importance of a well-drafted employment contract

 An employment contract contains the agreements between the employee and the employer.
 This contract can be made in writing or verbally, but in order to be able to properly determine the rights and obligations, a written one is contractually wise.

-An employment contract is the contract whereby one party (the employee) undertakes to perform work in the service of the other party (the employer) for pay during a certain period of time.
+An employment contract is a contract whereby one party (the employee) undertakes to perform work in the service of the other party (the employer) for pay during a certain period of time.
 This article contains three elements of the employment contract: work, pay and relationship of authority.

 The work to be performed can be almost any activity, mental or physical.
 Rest times or waiting for customers are also seen as work.